weeblrpress/clearstatus/README.md

 For instance, adding the `title: Etat de nos systèmes` line replaces the original `title` text for French.
 You can also redefine the name and list of components in your systems per language
 - the `weight` parameter will determine the order of languages in the language switcher and default language.

+> As with all `yml` files, **indentation matters**.
+Be sure to respect spaces at the start of lines or else your file will be invalid and the status page won't be built.

 After saving and committing this configuration file, you will get the following:

 <p align="center"><img src="https://cdn.weeblrpress.net/clearstatus/features/multilingual-default-language-small.png" alt="Sample Clearstatus multilingual status page"></p>